Overview of Smallbore Target Shooting Organisation & Competitions

 Leagues: Individual leagues are run for prone and air rifle and 3P over the winter months.
 For air rifle there is one round of 60 shots per month while for prone there are usually around eight match periods of 20 shots each.
 Divisions consist of between four and ten competitors, ranked on the basis of recent average scores.
 Entry is restricted to STS members.

-Grand Prix series: A series of meetings are held in various locations for air rifle during the winter season and for smallbore rifle (prone & 3P) in the summer.
+Grand Prix series: A series of meetings are held in various locations for air rifle and air pistol during the winter season and for smallbore rifle (prone & 3P) in the summer.
 The top placers gain ‘Grand Prix’ points and there is an award for the overall champion at the end of the series.
 These meetings all use Megalink electronic targets, which have to be lugged around to the different ranges and set up and dismantled by a dedicated band of helpers.
 Entry is open to all.

 National League: Teams of five in divisions of six, ten shots per round over ten fortnightly rounds.
 Runs from October to March.
 Nationally, this is a very popular league, with over 40 divisions.
 There is a separate league for women only (teams of three).
 All competitors must be individual members of the NSRA.